Tomasz Wiltowski: Biography

-Tomasz Stanislaw Wiltowski was born in Częstochowa, Poland (Silesian Voivodeship) on September 23, 1949 to Janusz Wiltowski and Danuta Ciszewska.
-He married Teresa Mietelska on September 29, 1977 in Kraków, Poland.
-They have two sons, Maciej Wiltowski of Chicago and Jacek Wiltowski of Carbondale and two grandchildren, Jackson and Maxwell.
+Tomasz Stanislaw Wiltowski was born in Częstochowa, Poland (Silesian Voivodeship) on September 23, 1949, to Janusz Wiltowski and Danuta Ciszewska.
+He married Teresa Mietelska on September 29, 1977, in Kraków, Poland.
+They have two sons, Maciej Wiltowski of Chicago and Jacek Wiltowski of Carbondale and four grandchildren, Jackson, Maxwell, James and Zosia.

 Academic career

 Tomasz S. Wiltowski received his M.Sc. in chemical engineering from Technical University, Kraków, Poland in 1974 and Ph.D. in catalysis from the Institute of Catalysis and Surface Chemistry, Polish Academy of Sciences in 1984.
 In 1985 he accepted a researcher position at Southern Illinois University Carbondale (SIUC).
-At SIUC, Wiltowski served as a Professor at the Department of Mechanical Engineering and Energy Processes and Interim Director of the Materials Technology Center of Southern Illinois University at Carbondale, Illinois.
+At SIUC, Wiltowski served as a professor at the Department of Mechanical Engineering and Energy Processes and Interim Director of the Materials Technology Center of Southern Illinois University at Carbondale, Illinois.
 His most recent role was Director of the Advanced Coal and Energy Research Center in Carbondale.

 Contributions

 Wiltowski is known for his research on coal and biomass gasification, hydrogen production, Fisher-Tropsch synthesis of liquid fuels, heterogeneous catalysis, and other projects in energy technology.
 He collaborated with many graduate students and international scholars and has brought to SIUC some 40 research grants from state and federal agencies and private industry.
-He has contributed 59 articles in peer-reviewed journals, prepared 74 presentations in peer-reviewed and professional conferences, obtained tree patents, and co-authored four professional books.
+He has contributed 59 articles in peer-reviewed journals, prepared 74 presentations in peer-reviewed and professional conferences, obtained three patents, and co-authored four professional books.

 Awards and honors

-During his 34 year career, Tomasz Wiltowski was a recipient of many prestigious awards and in 2017 was appointed by the U.S. Secretary of Energy to serve on the National Coal Council.
+During his 34-year career, Tomasz Wiltowski was a recipient of many prestigious awards and in 2017 was appointed by the U.S. Secretary of Energy to serve on the National Coal Council.